fuzikt/starpy/README.md

   --i1    Input1 STAR filename with particles.
   --i2    Input2 STAR filename with particles.
   --o     Output STAR filename.
-  --lb    Label used for intersect/except joining. e.g. rlnAngleTilt, rlnDefocusU...; Default: rlnMicrographName --op    Operator used for comparison.
+  --data  Data table from star file to be used, Default: data_particles --lb    Label used for intersect/except joining. e.g. rlnAngleTilt, rlnDefocusU...; Default: rlnMicrographName --op    Operator used for comparison.
 Allowed: "union", "intersect", "except"
 ```